-It is the mission of Richland County Emergency Services Department to provide professional and cost effective emergency and public safety planning, preparedness programs, response and recovery to the citizens of Richland County.
-By providing modern support systems combined with prompt and courteous service, our mission is accomplished through a dedicated and professional effort by all emergency service personnel.
+The mission of Richland County Emergency Services is to provide professional and cost-effective emergency and public safety planning, preparedness programs, response and recovery to the residents of Richland County.
+With modern support systems and prompt and courteous service, this mission is accomplished through a dedicated and professional effort by all emergency service personnel.

 1410 Laurens Street